jwittbold/kafka-mini-project/README.md

 * kafka-python client

 ## Set-up
 First we will create containerized versions of our Python generator and detector apps using the same Dockerfile for each.
-Our Dockerfile should look like this:
+Our identical Dockerfiles should read as follows:
 ```
 # Dockerfile
 FROM python:3.8